 Traditional music promotion has focused on launches, singles, videos, EPs and albums.
-All of your marketing efforts are geared up to focus on launch.
+All of your marketing efforts are geared up to focus on the launch.
 Often an 8 week period at best, frequently far less.
 Then once the launch has passed everything goes quiet and your return to writing your next batch of songs.
 Think of this approach as a Firework.
 Your marketing burns brightly for a short period of time and then disappears.
 People loved it when they could see it, but now it's gone.

-The Firework model is the traditional way the music industry and in fact most industries approached their marketing, and generally speaking it worked pretty well until the arrival of social media, and the YouTuber.
-A few years ago, I had a meeting at YouTube, they told me the major record labels were tearing their hair out wondering how they had missed out on the YouTuber movement.
+The Firework model is the traditional way the music industry and in fact most industries approached their marketing.
+However, when social media arrived the world changed.
+A few years ago, I had a meeting at YouTube, they told me the major record labels were tearing their hair out.
 The labels wanted to know why viewers were more likely to watch Zoella than their priority pop artist talent.

 YouTube explained to the labels, it was all due to daily momentum.
-Zoella was building engagement posting relatable, engaging, daily, short-form content.
-Meanwhile, major label pop artists were uploading one full length music video and then disappearing for 3 months until the release of their next single.
+Zoella was building engagement by posting relatable, engaging, daily, short-form content.
+Meanwhile, the pop artists were uploading one full-length music video and then disappearing for 3 months until the release of their next single.

 The gap between albums was even greater.
 In the time taken for the artist to upload two videos, Zoella had uploaded dozens and spent hours engaging with her fans.
 It was clear at this point there was a new world order, and if you didn't adapt you would be left behind or forgotten.
 The brand world was the first to respond, and their marketing campaigns began to switch from fireworks to bonfires, or bonfire and fireworks, for a full display!